OVERVIEW

 ABBV-CLS-579 is a PTPN2/N1 small molecule inhibitor (SMI).

 ABBV-CLS-579 is a small molecule that binds to ubiquitously expressed protein tyrosine phosphatase non-receptor type 2 (PTPN2) and type 1 (PTPN1).
-Importantly, PTPN2/N1 inhibition drives both tumor cell dependent and immune cell dependent anti-cancer mechanisms of action.
-PTPN2/N1 inhibition in tumor cells promotes IFN signaling through the Janus kinase/signal transducers and activators of transcription (JAK/STAT) pathway resulting in growth delay, increased tumor antigen presentation, and elevated pro-inflammatory chemokine release.
-Additionally, PTPN2/N1 inhibition promotes the activation and proinflammatory anti-tumorigenic function of multiple immune cell subsets.
-In T cells, PTPN2 acts as a negative regulator of T-cell receptor (TCR) signaling whereby inhibition of these enzymes results in T cell activation, proliferation and immune effector functions, including tumoricidal action.
+Importantly, PTPN2/N1 inhibition drives both tumor cell dependent and immune cell dependent anticancer mechanisms of action.
+PTPN2/N1 inhibition in tumor cells promotes IFN signaling through the JAK/STAT pathway resulting in growth delay, increased tumor antigen presentation, and elevated proinflammatory chemokine release.
+Additionally, PTPN2/N1 inhibition promotes the activation and proinflammatory antitumorigenic function of multiple immune cell subsets.
+In T cells, PTPN2/N1 act as negative regulators of T-cell receptor (TCR) and cytokine signaling; inhibition of these enzymes augments T cell activation, metabolism, proliferation, and immune effector functions including tumoricidal action.
+Furthermore, pharmacologic PTPN2/N1 inhibition reduces T-cell exhaustion.

 DEVELOPMENT